Jachiechan/mycali2/README.md

 # MyCalI2

 Welcome to MyCalI2!
-This is a calculator web application built with HTML, CSS, and JavaScript.
+This is a calculator web application built with HTML, CSS, JavaScript and React.

 ## Features